GLM-5.1 vs Qwen2.5-72B

 Where can I run GLM-5.1 and Qwen2.5-72B?

-GLM-5.1 is available on Z.ai and OpenRouter.
+GLM-5.1 is available on Z.ai, OpenRouter, Fireworks AI, Vercel AI Gateway, and Novita AI.
 Qwen2.5-72B is available on the tracked providers still being sourced.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.
-Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 Continue comparing